maitag/input2action/README.md

 # input2action
-haxe library to configure and handle keyboard, gamepad and joystick input
+haxe library to easy handle configuration and bingings of keyboard/gamepad-buttons to haxe-calls

-This lib let you easy bind haxe functions to input-events from keyboard, gamepad or joystick devices.

-## Dependencies

-- haxelime
-- json2object

 ## Features

 - define the input-device-bindings inside of haxe or load/save as json-format
 - handle key/button down-events and optional up-events
+- let define multiple keys for one action over cross devices
 - key-combinations: press 2 keys in order to trigger an action
-- multiple keys for one action over cross devices
 - let use default repeat-rate/delay for keyboard or use custom ones
-- handle multiple players (e.g. let share 1 keyboard or gamepad for 2 players)
+- handle multiple params (e.g. let share 1 keyboard or gamepad for 2 player-params)

+## Dependencies

+- haxelime
+- json2object

 ## Synopsis